beginner-corp/generators/README.md

 arc-gen-beta static
 ```

+`mvc` will create a template blog that allows users to perform CRUDL operations on blog posts
+`auth` will create a template app with an email login and registration system
+`static` will create a template app of a single `index.html` file that represents a static site.

 ## Project structure
 - src contains individual generators that are called by the wrapping command line utility